dev-namespace/whisper-server/README.md

 # Whisper Server

-Runs a server in `localhost:5000` that hosts a faster_whisper instance.
-I recommend you use docker to avoid installing cuda drivers and so on.
+Runs a server in `localhost:5000` that transcribes an audio file with `faster_whisper`.
+I recommend running `whisper-server` with docker to avoid dealing with cuda, venvs, and so on.

 ## Running with docker